Here to Answer Your Legal Doubts

 Check to see if you have uninsured/underinsured motorist coverage (“UM or UIM”) .
 However, if you only have basic coverage, you may still have options.
 Our attorneys will help guide you through your options and find the best way to proceed.

-It is not uncommon for the at-fault party to flee the scene.
+It is not uncommon for the at-fault party to flee the scene; this is called a Hit-and-Run.
 Many people flee because they have no insurance.

 Make sure to still file a police report as this will preserve your statement and will allow the police to conduct an investigation on your behalf.